mozilla/extension-workshop/documentation/publish/make-money-from-browser-extensions.md

 ## Will I ever be able to sell through AMO?

 Mozilla intends to maintain AMO as a free to download source of browser extensions and themes.
-Mozilla also has no plans to provide mechanisms for in-app purchases within extensions.

 {% endcapture %}
 {% include modules/column-w-toc.html